-This page provides an overview of the AA rules at May 2020.
+This page provides an overview of the AA rules at April 2023.
 It should not be treated as a complete and authoritative statement of the law.
 The rules governing AA can be complex and are subject to change; if you are unsure how to proceed you are advised to obtain independent financial advice.
 For help in choosing an independent financial advisor visit MoneyHelper.

 If you have any questions about your LGPS (NI) membership or benefits, please Contact us.